Your policy. Applied automatically

 How risk scoring runs itself

 Assign risk weight to any factor, jurisdiction, industry code, PEP status, ownership structure, in plain language, without writing a line of code.
+Your compliance team owns the configuration.
+Your IT team isn't involved.

 Event-driven reviews, not calendar ones